dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 <br/>

 Initially, the page loads a snapshot of the graph at the final timestamp in the list of events.
-Here’s the key: outside of the `useEffect` hook, filter the nodes based on the final timestamp and run the simulation on these nodes (`nodesLast`) to calculate their x-y coordinates.
-When useEffect runs, reference `nodesLast` to match and assign coordinates to the filtered nodes.
-If there are no matching nodes due to differences between the final timestamp and currentDate, it’s not an issue.
+Here’s the key: outside of the `useEffect` hook, filter the nodes based on this final timestamp and run the simulation on these nodes (`nodesLast`) to calculate their x-y coordinates.
+When `useEffect` runs, reference `nodesLast` to match and assign coordinates to the filtered nodes.
+If there are no matching nodes due to differences between the final timestamp and `currentDate`, it’s not an issue.
 The simulation will recalculate all node positions during reheating.
 However, since the nodes already have initial coordinates, the simulation will adjust them based on these starting points, influenced by the specified forces, ensuring that the adjusted coordinates remain close to their previous positions.

 ```javascript (NetworkTimeline.js)
   const graph = useRef(null); // Using useRef to persist the graph instance across renders